MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Conclusion

 \section{Conclusion}

 In this paper, we propose MeMo, a general and flexible framework designed to address the challenge of missing visual cues in real-time audio-visual target speaker extraction.
-MeMo incorporates two optional adaptive memory banks: the speaker bank and the contextual bank, which leverage historical information to maintain focus on the target speaker over time.
+MeMo achieves attentional momentum through incorporating two optional adaptive memory banks: the speaker bank and the contextual bank, which leverage historical information to maintain focus on the target speaker over time.
 While both banks contribute to performance improvements, the contextual bank demonstrates superior effectiveness.
-Experimental results validate the robustness of our proposed method across various challenging audio-visual scenarios.
+Experimental results demonstrate MeMo could yield around 27\% relative improvement compared to the baseline model, which validates the effectiveness of attentional momentum mechanism.